MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bCurValue*
- True if the WebBrowser displays all the tags shown in Microsoft Internet Explorer 4.0, false if it does not.
+ TRUE if the WebBrowser displays all the tags shown in Microsoft Internet Explorer 4.0, FALSE if it does not.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.